ad-world/MusicSessions/README.md

 Currently deployed <a href="https://musicsessions.tech/">here</a>!

 NOTE: I am currently in the process of getting a API quota extension from Spotify.
 If you are unable to login, it means I have not gotten that extension yet!
+If you would still like to use it, feel free to contact me with your spotify email and I can add you to the whitelist!